 I am a BIG advocate of taking turmeric on a daily basis.
-It is one of the best supplements available to combat inflammation.
+It is one of the best supplements available to combat pain and inflammation.

 Staying in bed when your back hurts can be counterproductive and actually lengthen recovery time.
 It is best to avoid movements like bending and lifting while continuing to move and perform light stretches.

 I have personally had tremendous results with yoga to ease occasional discomfort.

 Research supports my experience.
 In one 2011 study from the Archives of Internal Medicine, people who took a weekly 75-minute yoga class for 12 weeks found they had fewer issues and needed less medication than those who didn’t.

 What is the Best Food to Ease Back Discomfort?

 Pay special attention to the omega-3s such as fish, walnut, and flaxseed in your diet.
 This omega-3s can help to reduce inflammation.
 Steer clear of processed food as this can lead to inflammation.
 Additionally, if you suffer from chronic back issues, it may be worth testing removing gluten and dairy from your diet.
 Both are believed to trigger inflammation in some people.

 Ice, Then Heat

 When you first injure your back, ice is helpful at reducing swelling and reducing soreness.
 (This is my favorite ice pack.
 Or this one does both ice and heat. ) Try icing for 20 minutes, two or three times a day for the first two days.
 After this, try alternating 5 minutes of heat with 3 minutes of cold.

 If misalignment of your spine is causing back pain, a chiropractor can be a tremendous help.
 Chiropractors have helped me tremendously through the years.

 According to a 2009 study in the British Journal of Sports Medicine, using an ointment that contains comfrey root can reduce lower back pain by 95%.
 (Do not use it for more than 10 days at a time.)

 According to a 2009 study at Group Health Cooperative for Health Studies in Seattle, acupuncture may relieve lower-back discomfort more effectively than medication or physical therapy.